-4. The governments have extremely limited fiscal capacity to address these needs.
+4. The Governments have extremely limited fiscal capacity to address these needs.
 Tax revenues shrank dramatically as economic activity slowed and wage payments fell to a minimum during the war.
-By 1995, for example, the base for sales tax had fallen to perhaps only one-quarter of its prewar level, as had GDP.
+By 1995, for example, the base for sales tax had fallen to perhaps one-quarter of its prewar level, as had GDP.
 Payroll taxes have also plummeted, since both employment and wage levels are a fraction of their prewar levels.
 Furthermore, Bosnia and Herzegovina's prewar fiscal and tax collection system has collapsed.
-In its place, three separate fiscal systems developed, with divergent tax policies-and separate administrations.
+In its place three separate fiscal systems developed, with divergent tax policies and separate administrations.
 To the extent that tax revenues are collected, they are kept by different fiscal authorities.
 As the economy recovers and new tax systems are established in the Entities, revenue is expected to recover.
-This will take some time, however, and in the interim period, resources have to be found to help cover key spending requirements and ensure minimal provision of social protection.
+This will take time, however, and in the interim period resources have to be found to help cover key spending requirements and ensure minimal provision of social protection.

-- 5. The strategy of donor assistance in this area is to restore, within a limited period (three to four years), the government's capacity to efficiently raise revenue, in parallel with gradual recovery of the economy and to strengthen the institutions to cover all necessary public expenditures on a sustainable basis.
-During the transition, financial assistance should be provided to help develop and strengthen the government institutional capacity and to provide minimal social protection to the most vulnerable groups. - 6.
-Achieving these objectives will require an estimated US\$514 million in external financial support for the three- to four-year program within the overall US\$5.1 billion priority reconstruction program (table 1).
-The program submitted in December 1995 remains valid; it includes support to government institution-building (US\$121 million), protection, on a supplementary basis, of the most vulnerable groups during the transition (US\$83 million), and general fiscal support to the government budget (US\$310 million) to cover counterpart costs associated with donor-financed reconstruction programs, recurrent social expenditures in health and education, and to provide liquidity for ongoing external obligations.
-Of the total requirement: - In 1996, US\$262 million was firmly committed, substantially more than the initial estimate of first-year needs (US\$75 million) and several activities were successfully carried out (paragraphs 7 to 12); - In 1997, US\$120 million in external financing is required for the State, the Federation and the Republika Srpska (paragraphs 13 to 17).
-A list of corresponding investments will be prepared for the Third Donor Conference to be held in early 1997; and - In 1998 and 1999, some US\$132 million will be necessary.
-The specific need for further support to government institutions and social protection will fall after 1997, while general fiscal support will still be required (paragraphs 18 to 21).
+5. The strategy of donor assistance in this area is to restore, within a limited period (three to four years), the government's capacity to efficiently raise revenue, and to strengthen institutions to cover all necessary public expenditures on a sustainable basis.
+During the transition financial assistance should be provided to help develop and strengthen institutional capacity and to provide minimal social protection to the most vulnerable groups.

+6. Achieving these objectives will require an estimated US\$514 million in external financing support for the three- to four-year program within the overall US\$5.1 billion priority reconstruction program (table 1).
+The program submitted in December 1995 remains valid; it includes support to government institution-building (US\$122 million), protection, on a supplementary basis, of the most vulnerable groups during the transition (US\$99 million), and general fiscal support to the government budget (US\$293 million) to cover counterpart costs associated with donor-financed reconstruction programs, recurrent social expenditures in health and education, and liquidity needed for ongoing external obligations.
+Of the total requirement:

+- In 1996, US\$276 million was firmly committed, substantially more than the initial estimate of firstyear needs (US\$75 million), and several activities were successfully carried out (paragraphs 7 to 12); - In 1997, US\$120 million in external financing is required for the State, the Federation, and Republika Srpska (paragraphs 13 to 17); and - In 1998 and 1999, some US\$118 million will be necessary.
+The need for support to government institutions and social protection will fall after 1997, while general fiscal support will still be required (paragraphs 18 to 21).